HEXRD/hexrdgui-docs/docs/configuration/instrument.md

 In the form view, if the "Select Energy from X-Ray Table" button is clicked, the above dialog should appear.

+If the x-ray was produced by burning a metal foil, the x-ray energy may be selected through this dialog.

-This table provides absorption edges and emission lines for a variety of elements.
+The displayed table provides absorption edges and emission lines for a variety of elements.
 A single row can be selected to use the energy of that entry, or multiple rows can be selected, in which case, their energies will be averaged together.